invertedv/df/README.md

 The package may be extended in several directions:
 - The user may add their own functions functions to the parser.
 - Additional database types can be added to the sql package.
-This is done by adding support for the new DB type in the Dialect struct.
+Currently, ClickHouse and Postgres are suppored.
+Adding support for the new DB type requires modifying the Dialect struct.
 The sql package would not need to be modified.

 ### Package Details
 **df**